Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Volatility

-Volatility is a statistical measure called the coefficient of variation.
+Volatility is a statistical measure of risk called the coefficient of variation.

 • Volatility Ratio

-This ratio is similar to that used by Jack Schwager in his book Schwager on Futures: Technical Analysis to identify wide-ranging days.
+Jack Schwager, in his book Schwager on Futures, uses the Volatility Ratio to identify wide-ranging days.